allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 configuration and reuse it between different GCP resources such as Google Compute Engine, Google App Engine, Google Kubernetes Engine or Google Cloud Functions.

-### State management: why should I use Runtime Configurator for it?
+### State management: why should I use Runtime Configurator?

 The official [GCP documentation](https://cloud.google.com/deployment-manager/runtime-configurator/) provides an example as follows: